A circuit of cosmic energy

 Hand-dyed cotton, acrylic, monofilament, steel, repurposed e-waste, rope and house paint

-Beyond its aesthetic qualities, "A Circuit of Cosmic Energy" is deeply rooted in the Afro-Cuban religion Santería.
+Beyond its aesthetic qualities, "A circuit of cosmic energy" is deeply rooted in the Afro-Cuban religion Santería.
 Yemayá, the goddess of the ocean, embodies the immense power and nurturing nature of the sea.
 Her worship serves as a framework of survival and resistance, a legacy stemming from the resilience of the enslaved people who practiced Santería in secret during Spain's colonial rule.
 The nets used in the installation create shadows, echoing the practice of Santería in shadow spaces during colonial times.

 Next